(Last updated: 17/10/2024 4:31PM)

 Lance Corporal Adam Boyd of the 6th (Service) Battalion Cameron Highlanders was Killed in Action at the Battle of Transloy on the 09/10/1916 aged 29.
 This was part of the Battles of the Somme,1st July – 18th November 1916.
 His younger brother Private Wallace Boyd of the 34th Battalion Machine Gun Corps was Killed in Action on the 16/04/1918.
 In Adam's Will he left everything to Wallace.
 Sadly, Wallace fell a year and a half after his brother.
 Both men are listed on the Gourock War Memorial but only Adam is listed on the Coatbridge Memorial.
 Adam has no known grave and is remembered on the Thiepval Memorial.
 Wallace's headstone in Bailleul Communal Cemetery Extension states "BELEIVED TO BE BURIED IN THIS CEMETERY".

 Lance Corporal Alexander (Sandy) Brown of the 5th (Service) Battalion Cameron Highlanders "C" Company was Killed in Action when an enemy shell burst among his platoon on the opening day of the 1st Battle of the Scarpe on the 09/04/1917.
 This was a phase of the Arras offensive, 1917 (Battle of Arras).
 Alexander was just 19 years old.
 His older brother Private William Brown also of the 5th (Service) Battalion Cameron Highlanders was Killed in Action on the opening day of the Battle of Loos on the 25/09/1915 aged 30.
 William was posted missing at Loos.
 His death was confirmed in January 1916.
-William was 1 of 87 men listed on the Coatbridge Memorial who fell during this battle.
+William was 1 of 99 men from the Coatbridge Memorial who fell during and from injuries from the Battle of Loos.
 He has no known grave and is remembered on the Loos Memorial.
 The two brothers enlisted together and arrived in France together.
 Four other brothers also served, Robert and Charles in the Royal Garrison Artillery, Daniel in the Royal Field Artillery and Richard of the Royal Army Medical Corps who was awarded the French Croix de Guerre for distinguished conduct on the Battlefield whilst acting as a stretcher-bearer.

 Company Sergeant Major Hugh Burns D.C.M, M.M. of the 1st Battalion Cameronians (Scottish Rifles) was Killed in Action on the 12/04/1918 at the Battle of Hazebrouck (part of the Battles of the Lys) aged 38.
 Hugh was 7 months short of serving the whole war.
 His half-brother Private Bernard McDonald of the 1st Battalion Kings Own Scottish Borderers was Killed in Action on the 01/07/1916 on the opening day of the Battle of Albert (part of the Battles of the Somme) aged 19.
 Another half-brother Private Peter McDonald of the 1st Battalion Cameron Highlanders was Killed in Action on the 27/01/1917 aged 21 at Cuinchy.
 A 3rd half-brother Sergeant James Henry McDonald of the 1st Battalion Kings Own Scottish Borderers (attached to the 5th Queens Royal (West Surrey) Regiment was a Military Medal winner (attached to the Indian Army) was in hospital in East Africa in early 1918 but survived the War.
 Hugh and Bernard have no known graves.
 Hugh is remembered on the Ploegsteert Memorial and Bernard is remembered on the Thiepval Memorial.